Get Started with GraalVM Native Image

 native-image

-command, runs significantly faster than the corresponding Java application.
+, is so much faster than the corresponding Java application!

 What do the parameters you passed to the native-image